Dinmukhamed Kunaev: Rise to power

-After finishing the Almaty №14th secondary school in 1930, he studied in the Institute of Non-Ferrous and Fine Metallurgy in Moscow in 1936, which enabled him to become a machine operator.
+After finishing the Almaty No.14th secondary school in 1930, he studied in the Institute of Non-Ferrous and Fine Metallurgy in Moscow in 1936, which enabled him to become a machine operator.
 By 1939 he had become engineer-in-chief of the Pribalkhashatroi mine, and joined the Communist Party of the Soviet Union (CPSU), a condition of the position.

-Kunaev was deputy chairman of the Council of People's Commissars of the Kazakh SSR from April 1942 to 1946.
+Kunayev was deputy chairman of the Council of People's Commissars of the Kazakh SSR from April 1942 to 1946.
 In this post, during the years of World War II, he conducted significant work on the deployment and commissioning of enterprises and factories evacuated to Kazakhstan from the front-line areas of the USSR, as well as mobilising and training the republic's human reserves and soldiers for the Red Army.
 From 1946 to 1952, he was deputy chairman of the Council of Ministers of the Kazakh SSR.
 In 1952, he was elected President of the Academy of Sciences of the Kazakh SSR, which under his leadership conducted scientific research with the aim of developing and improving industry and agriculture, and the more efficient use of Kazakhstan's natural resources.
 He served in this post until 1955, when he became Chairman of the Council of Ministers of the Kazakh SSR.

-Kunaev's rise in Communist Party ranks had been closely tied to that of Leonid Brezhnev's.
+Kunayev's rise in Communist Party ranks had been closely tied to that of Leonid Brezhnev's.
 In February 1954, Khrushchev appointed Panteleymon Ponomarenko as the first secretary of the Communist Party of Kazakhstan, and Leonid Brezhnev as the second secretary.
-Soon, Kunaev and Brezhnev developed a close friendship which lasted until the death of Brezhnev.
+Soon, Kunayev and Brezhnev developed a close friendship which lasted until the death of Brezhnev.

 Brezhnev soon became the first secretary of the Communist Party of Kazakhstan in 1955 and a member of CPSU Politburo in 1956.
 When Brezhnev left Kazakhstan in 1956, Ivan Iakovlev became the First Secretary of the Kazakh Communist Party (and was succeeded by Nikolai Belyaev).
-On 19 January 1960, Kunaev was elected 1st Secretary of the Communist Party of Kazakhstan.
+On 19 January 1960, Kunayev was elected 1st Secretary of the Communist Party of Kazakhstan.
+He was the first Kazakh to hold the post.